oclipa/javascript-cheat-sheet/README.md

 Callbacks are attached to promise to handle the returned value.
 Once returned, a promise is considered "settled" and cannot be reused (it is immutable).

 A promise will immediately start doing a task.
-If there is less hurry, alternatives are observables and tasks.
+If there is less hurry, alternatives are Observables (which allow composition of tasks - see RxJS) and Tasks (which are similar to promises but concern computations rather than results - can start/cancel/stop the computation).

 ```
 const wait = time => new Promise((resolve) => setTimeout(resolve, time));